Progress report for GNE21-267

 Sample Collection

-Diseased mushrooms will be collected from three commercial mushroom houses in Pennsylvania - Marlboro Mushrooms, Phillips Mushrooms, and an additional mushroom to be identified by the American Mushroom Institute (AMI; see letters of support).
+Diseased mushrooms were collected from two commercial mushroom houses in Pennsylvania - Marlboro Mushrooms, Phillips Mushrooms.
 Two mushrooms per facility will be collected for deep sampling using the Prospector System ™ (approach A).
-In addition, one hundred mushrooms will be collected for traditional isolation (approach B) from each facility.
-Each mushroom cap will be stored in a sterile specimen cup in a cooler and transported from facilities in Chester or Burks County to the Penn State University Park campus for processing.
+In addition, one hundred mushrooms were collected for traditional isolation (approach B) from each facility.
+Each mushroom cap was stored in a sterile specimen cup in a cooler and transported from facilities in Chester or Burks County to the Penn State University Park campus for processing.

 Approach A – High-throughput deep sampling

-I have employed the unique features of the Prospector System ™, a high-throughput cultivation platform, to isolate non-fluorescent organisms present in the symptomatic tissue.
+I employed the unique features of the Prospector System ™, a high-throughput cultivation platform, to isolate non-fluorescent organisms present in the symptomatic tissue.
 The Prospector System ™ allows for the isolation of up to a thousand colonies from each sample with minimal manual labor.
 The mushroom lesions were cut, surface sterilized, macerated in buffer, and passed through a filter to remove lingering mushroom tissues from the sample.
 The sample was then inserted into the Prospector System ™ array where individual cells will grow in isolation.
 Pseudomonas blotch pathogens fluoresce in King’s Medium B (KMB) while no other bacteria are fluorescent in this medium (King et al., 1954).
-The Prospector System™ will be programmed to select non-fluorescent isolates and transfer them onto a 96 well plate for long-term storage and subsequent pathogenicity testing.
+The Prospector System™ was programmed to select non-fluorescent isolates and transfer them onto a 96 well plate for long-term storage and subsequent pathogenicity testing.
 No additional labor was required after the initial sample preparation in order to obtain large numbers of purified cultures of non-fluorescent isolates from symptomatic mushrooms.
 Preliminary data indicated an average of 27 non-fluorescent isolates were recovered from each sample using this approach (Herschlag et al., unpublished results).
-It is anticipated that a library of 150 isolates will be generated from these mushrooms.

 The Prospector System ™ is designed to enhance the process of studying microbial organisms by scaling up the number of isolates retrieved within a given sample compared to traditional approaches.
 This technology has never been used to study the diversity of blotch causing pathogens, symptomatic mushrooms were used to troubleshoot the system’s ability to select fluorescent and non-fluorescent organisms.
 Seven mushrooms were collected August 2021 from three different mushroom facilities in CA – Royal Oaks Mushroom Farm, South Valley Mushroom Farm, and Morgan Hill Mushroom Farm.
 From this sampling a total of 870 isolates were retrieved, 684 selected to be fluorescent and 186 selected to be non-fluorescent organisms as shown in table 1.